lnxd/docker-lolminer/README.md

 7. Search for `lnxd/phoenixminer`, and add it, customisation comes next
 8. Add a device, set it to `/dev/dri:/dev/dri`
 9. Change to advanced, enter post arguments `./PhoenixMiner -pool asia1.ethermine.org:4444 -wal 0xe037C6245910EbBbA720514835d31B385D76927f.x` updated to your own details
 10. Run it, check the logs constantly for the first 20 mins or so to ensure it is working and your card doesn't overheat.
 If something looks bad, stop the container and double check your config.
-I like to ensure my 5500XT stays around 75c, and my RX 580 stays around 70 (modded bios)
+I like to ensure my 5500XT stays around 75c, and my RX 580 stays around 55c (modded bios)

-Lots of steps for now, this might get easier in the future if it gets accepted for CA, but for now if you don't know how to complete the above steps it's probably best if you don't try, otherwise you might damage your system.
+Lots of steps for now, this might get easier in the future if it gets accepted for CA, but for now if you don't feel confident completing the above steps it's probably best if you don't try, otherwise you might damage your system (with heat).